 As the figural language of the poem begins to be flattened out—by which I mean the levels of vehicle and tenor become indistinguishable—the window to Aurora’s bedroom begins to be metaphorized as a bower: “the folds / Hung green about the window, which let in / The out-door world with all its greenery.”
 Once Aurora’s window becomes a metaphorical bower, we are forced to notice that the mediating fact of the window is what separates Leigh Hall’s lime tree from Coleridge’s.
-Coleridge is sitting outside in his garden bower, a space semi-natural and semi-domestic.
+Coleridge is sitting outside in his garden bower, a space seminatural and semidomestic.
 For Aurora to liken the windowpane to a garden bower is to imagine herself in her own future, already outside the house.
 Yet the windowpane always frames Aurora’s experience of the tree.
 In a reversal of Coleridge, criminological language is associated with the house, not the bower: Romney Leigh, Aurora’s cousin and eventual suitor, is ever “agonising with a ghastly sense / Of universal hideous want and wrong / To incriminate possession” of Leigh Hall.
-That is, the house “incriminates” its socially-conscious master in a way that inverts Coleridge’s carceral metaphor: for Coleridge, the bower is effectively a prison, whereas for cousin Romney, the bower—in its function as one of the estate’s “seasonable delights”—is the very crime.
-In Aurora Leigh, to enjoy is to be guilty, yet one is then condemned to enjoy, and one enjoys precisely by being “sentenced,” that is, at the lexical and syntactical levels.
-Barrett Browning, introducing Romney, twists Coleridge’s imagery to depict him as a reverse version of Coleridge’s encomium to Charles Lamb from the lime-tree bower: Romney is not “gentle-hearted,” but only “tender when he thought of it”; he is not “my friend” but rather “a sort of friend”; a “delight” does not “come sudden upon [his] heart,” except through his “repressing all its seasonable delights”; the lesson for Aurora is not that “Nature ne’er deserts the wise and pure,” but that “’Twas natural to like to get away” (Coleridge ll.
-29–62; Barrett Browning ll.
-1.506–14.)
+That is, the house “incriminates” its socially-conscious master in a way that inverts Coleridge’s carceral metaphor.
+For Coleridge, the bower is effectively a prison, whereas for cousin Romney, the bower—in its function as one of the estate’s “seasonable delights”—is the very crime.
+In Aurora Leigh, to enjoy is to be guilty; yet one is then condemned to enjoy, and one enjoys precisely by being “sentenced,” that is, at the lexical and syntactical levels.
+Barrett Browning, introducing Romney, twists Coleridge’s imagery to depict him as a reverse version of Coleridge’s encomium to Charles Lamb from the lime-tree bower: Romney is not “gentle-hearted” but only “tender when he thought of it”; he is not “my friend” but rather “a sort of friend”; a “delight” does not “come sudden upon [his] heart,” except through his “repressing all its seasonable delights”; the lesson for Aurora is not that “Nature ne’er deserts the wise and pure” but that “’Twas natural to like to get away” (Coleridge 29–62; Barrett Browning 1.506–14).
 Barrett Browning reorganizes the elements found in Coleridge’s poem, twisting the function of Coleridge’s words and images to give them uncanny moods.